cloudmesh-project/reu-2014/doc/source/projects/mpi-java-performance.rst

 [done, Week 1] Learned about Linux and command line terminal

-[done, Week 1]Obtained an understanding of what my project is about.
+[done, Week 1] Obtained an understanding of what my project is about.

+[done, Week 2] Install MPI program on local machine.

+[done, Week 2] Ran a sample MPI program

+[done, Week 2] Updated abstracts and bios on github.

+[done, Week 2] Created ssh keys for FutureGrid.

 Problems:
 ----------------------------------------------------------------------